No products in the basket.

 And if you think you’d really like to do your first open-water swim in a wetsuit, just to get the hang of it, check out Open Water Swimmer.
 All of their races allow wetsuits and take place in great locations.
 Take your pick from Gougane Barra in Cork, Glendalough, Co Wicklow, or we have our eyes on the event in stunning Lough Key Forest Park, Co Roscommon.

 Don’t be nervous; just like the events, clubs cater for all ages and abilities and they’re a welcoming, encouraging and social bunch.
 That’s the thing about open-water swimming, good craic and camaraderie abound.
 We’re all in this cold water together.
-Take a look at some of our favourite open water swimming events in 2018.

 For more on the race series, visit Open Water Swimmer.